 How does Amazon Business work?

 Amazon Business works almost exactly like a standard Amazon account.
-If you’ve ever used Amazon to purchase something, then you’re already familiar with the basics of how Amazon Business works.
+If you’ve ever used Amazon to purchase something, you’re already familiar with the interface and the basics of how Amazon Business works.

 What kinds of businesses can use Amazon Business?

 In theory, any kind of business can use Amazon Business.
 If you sell online via a small e-commerce business, you may find Amazon Business useful for automating regular delivery of crucial office supplies.
 Larger businesses, such as those with over 100 employees, may find Amazon Business helpful for ensuring guaranteed delivery of vital packages of office supplies and other business goods.